 Real-time technology often implies user-friendly design to display updates in a convenient format.
 Screen updates should not go unnoticed by a user, but never interrupt the flow of news that a user might be viewing.
 With big data becoming the norm, users’ Internet connections must be robust in order to handle the flow of information.

 Real-time technology has become a necessity when providing mobile apps for smartphones.
 The Internet of Things (IoT) utilizes real-time data to generate valuable information for a consumer.
 An example is tracking health and fitness activities with Fitbit and other wearables.
+Note that these kinds of new real-time features for users in mobile apps help application owners achieve their goals, and users solve their problems much easier.

 Nest, the IoT smart home technology thermostat, enables users to control their home utilities even when they are not in their home.
 The app ensures instant connection and information about central heating, and alerts and updates are sent instantly to an app so the user receives instant notifications and can control their environment, even when away.